Boom1053/qb-gruppesechs/README.md

 # qb-gruppesechs
  This is an edited version of *qb-garbagejob*

  Pretty straight forward.
 Player gets truck from targeting ped.
 Drive to bank and use the target to get the bag.
-Then, use target to put the bag inside the truck.
+Then uses the target to put the bag inside the truck.

  If you have any questions, reach out to me on my discord